The Topics We Cover

 Other than that, there is an attempt to benchmark you with other people in your industry.
 This is done by the algorithm assigning you to an industry that the platform thinks best suits you and then compare your score with others in the industry and your network.

-The 4 pillars Of the SSI are the heart of the Social Selling Index (the new version has only 3 pillars)
+The 4 pillars of the SSI are the heart of the Social Selling Index (the new version has only 3 pillars).

 LinkedIns SSI Interface infographic updated UI 2020